 - Fungal culture to check for ringworm

-- Skin culture to determine which bacteria are present and guide antibiotic choices
+- Bacterial culture to determine which bacteria are present and guide antibiotic selection

-Once the vet diagnoses your dog with a lick granuloma, he or she will begin to discuss treatment options.
+Once your vet diagnoses your dog with a lick granuloma, he or she will discuss treatment options.
 Unfortunately, there is no one-size-fits-all treatment for lick granulomas.
-So this may mean it will take some trial and error to find the right combination of treatments for the acral lick granuloma itself and the underlying conditions that caused it.
+So this may mean it will take some trial and error to find the right combination of treatments.
+Keep in mind that you must not only treat the acral lick granuloma itself, but also the underlying conditions that led to it.

 Antibiotics

-Most cases of lick granuloma require antimicrobial therapy for treatment.
-This is because the constant licking breaks down the surface of the dog’s skin.
-Now bacteria that would normally populate the surface of the skin can migrate deeper in the skin and set up an infection.
+Constant licking breaks down the surface of the dog’s skin, allowing bacteria that would normally populate the surface of the skin to migrate deeper in the skin and cause an infection.
 Also, mouth bacteria can enter the area of broken skin from the licking.
-Since these infections can go deep, oral antibiotics are typically prescribed for six to eight weeks.
+Because these are often deep infections, oral antibiotics may be prescribed for up to eight weeks or more.

 Topical products

-In addition to the oral antibiotics, topical medications that contain antibiotics can also be extremely useful.
-In some cases they may reduce the need for systemic antibiotics, which in turn reduces the risk of antimicrobial resistance.
+In addition to oral antibiotics, topical medications that contain antibiotics can also be extremely useful.
+In some cases, they may reduce the need for systemic antibiotics.

-Interestingly, some veterinarians will use long-acting topical ear medications like Claro on lick granulomas.
-Applying this combination of antibiotic, antifungal, and anti-inflammatory ingredients on a dog’s skin treats the infection while providing itch relief.
+Some veterinarians will even use topical ear medications like Claro or Synotic to treat lick granulomas.
+These products contain combinations of antibiotic, antifungal, and anti-inflammatory ingredients that can treat the infection while providing itch relief.

 Additional treatment modalities